fluxprotocol/fpo-node/README.md

 ### near

 #### accessing / generating NEAR private keys
-There's multiple ways to go about this.
-The simplest method would be to create, or sign in to, a NEAR account using the [near web wallet](https://wallet.near.org).
+There are multiple ways to go about this.
+The simplest method would be to create or sign in to, a NEAR account using the [near web wallet](https://wallet.near.org).
 And then calling `NEAR_ENV={NETWORK} near login` and following the steps provided by the CLI.
 This will generate access keys in `~/.near-credentials/{NETWORK}/{MY_ACCOUNT}.near.json` which can then be copied into any environment.
 We would also recommend for you to check out batching of transactions, this makes pushing data on chain be done 1 transaction instead of multiple saving you gas.
 See [Batching](#batching) for more information.

 #### configuration